Skip to Content

 It’s also important to make children feel supported and validate their feelings when they are overstimulated.
 Emotion coaching is a great communication tool for this.

-Develop an exit strategy:
+Develop an Exit Strategy:

 If possible, work collaboratively with your child on an exit strategy they can use to remove themselves from overwhelming situations ahead of time.